 When a customer visits your website, they make a judgment call within seconds.
 A professional, easy-to-use site tells them you are reliable.
 A poorly designed one creates doubt before you have had a chance to say anything.
-Here are the most common web design mistakes Vancouver businesses make and what to do instead.
+Here are the most common web design mistakes Vancouver businesses make.

 Updated February 2026.